gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 The Crypto Forum Research Group (CFRG) of the Internet Engineering Task Force (IETF) defined two [standards for stateful hash-based signature schemes](https://openquantumsafe.org/faq.html#what-is-the-status-of-pq-standardization), XMSS and LMS/HSS.
 [RFC 8391](https://datatracker.ietf.org/doc/html/rfc8391) defines XMSS, but that is a research RFC and not an engineering RFC.
+The same is true for [RFC 8554](https://datatracker.ietf.org/doc/html/rfc8554), which defines LMS/HSS.

 The Cybersecurity & Infrastructure Security Agency (CISA) of the United States Government runs a [Post-Quantum Cryptography Initiative](https://www.cisa.gov/quantum).